lumina-gov/laws/in_force/acts/economy.md

     1. In this effort, in years that make substantially more than inflation, a surplus of cash may be collected and invested in low-risk securities with the goal of supporting the dividend in less productive years.

 ### Section 4: New Adult Gift
-On the 18th birthday of each Luminian citizen, the Bank of Lumina shall deposit 50,000 Lumias (increasing with inflation) into their bank account with funds derived primarily from the estate tax.
+On the 18th birthday of each Luminian citizen, the Bank of Lumina shall deposit 50,000 Lumis (increasing with inflation) into their bank account with funds derived primarily from the estate tax.

 ## Part 3: Currency

-### Section 1: Lumia
+### Section 1: Lumi

 #### Segment 1: Name
-The currency of Lumina is the Lumia.
+The currency of Lumina is the Lumi.

 #### Segment 2: Symbol
-The symbol of the Lumia is `Ł`.
+The symbol of the Lumi is `Ł`.

 #### Segment 3: Legal Tender
-The Lumia serves as the legal tender of Lumina, and all persons, organisations, and government institutions must accept it for all debts, taxes, duties, and tariffs.
+The Lumi serves as the legal tender of Lumina, and all persons, organisations, and government institutions must accept it for all debts, taxes, duties, and tariffs.

 #### Segment 4: Issuance

 ##### Paragraph 1: Organisation
-Lumiabank shall be the only organisation allowed to issue the Lumia, although private companies may issue banknotes or coins backed by the Lumia and which they must pay the face value to the bearer upon demand and for every Lumia that they issue they must store in their bank accounts with Lumibank.
+Lumibank shall be the only organisation allowed to issue the Lumi, although private companies may issue banknotes or coins backed by the Lumi and which they must pay the face value to the bearer upon demand and for every Lumi that they issue they must store in their bank accounts with Lumibank.

 ##### Paragraph 2: Process
 (***Note: Not Completed***)
-The process for issuing Lumias shall be
+The process for issuing Lumis shall be

 Member of the Monetary Council brings

 #### Segment 5: Digital Currency
-Lumia shall be a fully digital currency, stored on Lumabank servers.
+Lumi shall be a fully digital currency, stored on Lumabank servers.

 ## Part 4: Central Banking